 Just to cover my bases, I wrote What Pumpkin yet another email back in May in an attempt to ask basic questions about Hiveswap and clear up points they disagreed about:

 This was, of course ignored.
-All in the spirit of transparency.
+All in that spirit of transparency.

-2. For the purpose of this article, I’m using he/him pronouns for Andrew in places (Andrew says he now uses any pronouns) just because there are only a few characters in this already overlong story, and if I use they/them for Andrew it turns out it gets really unreadable, really fast.
+For the purpose of this article, I’m using he/him pronouns for Andrew in places (Andrew says he now uses any pronouns) just because there are only a few characters in this already overlong story, and if I sometimes switch to they/them for Andrew it turns out it gets really unreadable, really fast. ↩